Our Weekly Meditation

 The Yoga Path, 7641 Pacific Street

 We practice 20 minutes of sitting meditation, followed by 10 minutes of walking meditation, and another 20 minutes of sitting meditation.
-Afterward, we explore some aspect of mindfulness practice in the tradition of Thich Nhat Hanh, and often share tea and discussion.
+We observe noble silence upon entering, while practicing, and while leaving the meditation space.
+No other practice or discussion following meditation.

 Thich Nhat Hanh Book Study - Meets the 1st Saturday of the month from 3:30pm - 5pm at the Yoga Path.